 The city has moved a significant portion of the funds into the 2017

 fiscal year.
 This will allow construction to begin earlier than originally anticipated

 and we will be able to curl in the new building by Fall of 2018.

-Construction is expected to take ten months followed by a one month
+After two months of pre-load, construction is expected to take ten months followed by a

 shake down period to ensure that the bugs are worked out.